melaanieet/GettingAndCleaningDataAssignment/README.md

 names(extractedData)

-# creates a second, independent tidy data set with the average of each variable for each activity and each subject
+# create a second, independent tidy data set with the average of each variable for each activity and each subject

 extractedData$Subject <- as.factor(extractedData$Subject)
 extractedData <- data.table(extractedData)